 July to September is when the whales are the most visible, great for whale-watching in Cape Town.
 May and June are great for hiking tours.

-Like our reviews and recommendations of eco-friendly hotels, tours and activities in Cape Town, South Africa?
+Like our tips and reviews of hotels, tours and urban adventures in Cape Town?
 Share and spread the word!